 The Town has been growing steadily since the 1960s.
-The housing stock is dominated by single-family homes, with a median home value of \$667,500 (2019) and relatively few housing options for renters, seniors, or those with continuing care or special housing needs.
+The housing stock is dominated by single-family homes, with an average 2021 assessed value of \$692,400 and relatively few housing options for renters, seniors, or those with continuing care or special housing needs.
 Residential property taxes are a main contributor to Town revenues due to a modest commercial tax base and relatively little land available for development due in part to the high priority placed on open space and conservation.
 Medfield's small-town feel, focus on public schools, and a sensitivity to higher residential property taxes have, in the past, fueled opposition to large scale projects with perceived detrimental impacts.

 An estimated 34% of the population is under the age of 18, with a median age of 38 years.
 There is a tremendous focus on families and school-aged children and the Medfield Public Schools consistently rank among the top schools in the state.
 In 2017, the Town ranked 5th in the Commonwealth by U.S. News & World Report.
-As such, residents are sensitive to any development that would significantly impact the total number of school aged children that would be introduced to the public-school system.